lgbouma/lgbouma.com/content/_index.md

 often at the petabyte scale.

-The goals of my research are to understand how planets form and evolve, to determine how that evolution is influenced by the stellar and galactic contexts, and to eventually explore whether other planets exist that are capable of hosting life.
+The goals of my research are to understand how planets form and evolve, to determine how that evolution is connected to the stellar and galactic environment, and to explore the properties of planets that may be capable of hosting life.

 Feel free to click around!